Providers24 June, 2025

 How Overjet helps dentists enhance service

 Overjet brings dental X-ray AI analysis to life with FDA-cleared accuracy, seamless integration, and measurable impact for practices and DSOs.
-Here's how it works in real-world settings, from clinical accuracy to imaging operations and patient communication.

 Clinical accuracy and evidence in practice